Alipsa/htmlcreator/README.md

 html creating methods directly.
 The underlying html creating methods are:
 - html.table - converts a data.frame to a table
 - html.imgPlot - converts a plot to an img tag
+- html.imgPlotComplex - converts a series of plot commands enclosed with `{ }` to an img tag
 - html.imgFile - converts a file to an img tag
 - html.imgUrl - creates an img tag